Learn, Network, and Gain 340B Experience

 Feedback and Evaluation

-Residents will be evaluated based on their participation in the leadership activities assigned.
-Their participation and contribution in discussions regarding management and leadership work within the organization will be evaluated.
+Each resident will be evaluated based on his/her participation in the leadership activities assigned.
+Resident participation and contribution in discussions regarding management and leadership work within the organization will be evaluated.
 Verbal feedback on the resident’s performance will be provided throughout the learning experience.

 PharmAcademic will be used for formal documentation of the resident’s overall performance.
-Evaluations must be completed within PharmAcademic no later than seven (7) days post-learning experience.
+Evaluations must be completed within PharmAcademic no later than 7 days post-learning experience.

 Resident Responsibilities and Expected Progression

-On day one of the learning experience, the preceptor will review learning experience expectations with the resident.
+On the first day of the rotation, the preceptor will review expectations with the resident.
 Throughout the learning experience, the resident will participate in activities/meetings assigned by the preceptor.
-Learning experience activities will be customized based upon the resident’s abilities, interests, timing, and organizational priorities.
+Activities will be customized based on the resident’s abilities, interests, timing, and organizational priorities.
 Each week, the resident will be exposed to learning experiences with a focus on communication, financial management, operational management, regulatory management, and leadership.

 Residents are expected to speak about their involvement in assigned activities in weeks 2–4.
 Residents should familiarize themselves with the objectives and activities associated with each goal.
 They will be assessed based on their ability to achieve assigned goals.